christiankaas/HW0/README.md

 ### Sign up to github

 We will be using git and [GitHub](http://github.com) to manage our repositories.
-Sign up to github with your **.edu e-mail address** and request 6 repositories.
+Sign up to github with your **.edu e-mail address** [on this page](https://github.com/edu) and request 6 repositories.
 You can use this text to ask for the repositories:

 >I will be using my educational micro account for CS 171 - visualization at Harvard (http://cs171.org).
 We will use github and github pages for the code in our homeworks and for our final projects.
-I will need 6 private repositories (4 for homeworks, 2 for projects) for the class.
+I will need 6 private repositories (5 for homeworks, 1 for projects) for the class.
 Thank you!

 **It is important that you complete this step timely, as it may take a while for github to provide you with the repositories.**